 Other paediatric population: The safety and efficacy of Hexaxim in children over 24 months of age have not been established.

 Method of administration: Immunisation must be carried out by intramuscular (IM) injection.
-The recommended injection site is preferably the antero-lateral area of the upper thigh and the deltoid muscle in older children (possibly from 15 months of age).
+The recommended injection sites are the antero-lateral area of the upper thigh (preferred site) or the deltoid muscle in older children (possibly from 15 months of age).

 For instructions on handling see Special precautions for disposal and other handling under Cautions for Usage.